 Companies are looking beyond compensation to lure recruits

 Increasing FDA approvals— including of record-breaking COVID-19 vaccines — and a surge in funding have life sciences companies busier than ever.

 That means they’re needing to lure top talent, a task that’s taking more than just hefty compensation packages.
 Everything from flexible work policies to amenities like onsite childcare are being deployed to attract the people these companies need.

-“The industry is very competitive, which is driving up wages,” says Roger Humphrey, Divisional President, Life Sciences, JLL.
+“The industry is very competitive, which is driving up wages,” says Kevin Wayer, President - Government, Education, Infrastructure and Life Sciences Industries, JLL.
 “To attract talent, companies are looking to locate where talented employees most want live, work, and play.
 They are also offering workplaces with a lot of amenities and providing as much flexibility as possible in an industry that primarily operates in lab and manufacturing spaces.”

 Part of it is just about making life easier by, for instance, making it convenient for employees to take care of errands at the office that they would otherwise have to do after work or on weekends, Humphrey says.

 Many companies include things like convenience stores, dry cleaning, childcare and medical care on the corporate campus.
 A large West Coast-based company has a mobile dentist at its headquarters’ campus, and the company has its own bus line and ferry service to escort employees to work.
 Other companies employ mobile hairstylists and massage therapists.

 Since the bulk of life sciences work is done in lab and manufacturing spaces, it’s important to give employees the flexibility to do heads down work wherever suits them best, Humphrey says.